Early Medical Pioneers

 KUDOS to the early medical pioneers that advocated for higher levels of health care in the islands!

-Dr. Mortenson, Dr. Knud-Hansen, Dr. Christensen, Dr. Stafford, Dr. Lanclos and Dr. Sumner were just a few of the individuals who made a difference in the medical and dental fields during the early twentieth century.
+Pictured above are Dr. Mortenson, Dr. Knud-Hansen, Dr. Christensen, Dr. Stafford, Dr. Lanclos and Dr. Sumner who were just a few of the individuals who made a big difference in the medical and dental fields during the early twentieth century.

 Prior to 1917, there were just a few dedicated caregivers to assist these doctors.

-After the islands were transferred to the United States, funds became available to begin a Nurse’s Training School.
+After the islands were ceded to the United States, funds became available to begin a Nurse’s Training School.